-- Install the download tool from the included DVD or from www.x90gps.com. - Turn on the receiver, wait 10-seconds for the power LED to flash and then plug your X90 into a USB connector on your computer.
+- Install the download tool from the included DVD or get the latest version from www.ig3s.com. - Put a freshly charged battery in the receiver, turn on the receiver, wait 10-seconds for the power LED to flash and then plug your iG3s into a USB connector on your computer.